 Plants are the most commonly mentioned biophilic design element.

 And there are many good reasons to add plants in interiors!
-Plants add life to any space, can help create a connection with seasonal changes, strengthen local identity and clean the air.
+Plants add life to any space, can help create a connection with seasonal changes, and strengthen local identity.

 Adding greenery to interiors opens a whole world of choices and possibilities.

 In particular, plants are not just decorative and can serve a number of functions in interior spaces!